Family Work Camp

 - Supervision: Some children work alongside their parents, particularly in the first few days, while others are ready immediately to join up with a crew with other adults and kids.
 You and your child can decide what will work best, and adjust as needed.
 Use your best judgment and be supportive as your child tries out this new place.
 Each crew leader will be attentive to ensure that children (younger and older) stay on crews throughout the morning, and adults will share responsibility for all children.
-Remember that you, not camp staff, are primarily responsible for their safety and their conduct.
+However, remember that you the parent, not camp staff, are primarily responsible for their safety and their conduct.

 - Stay the Week: The best practice and general expectation at camp is that families come only if they can stay the whole week.
 It takes time to get into the swing of things, and coming late or leaving early does disrupt the flow of work for everyone.
 Occasionally we make provision for a family member who needs to come late or leave early because of work commitments—if this is your situation, contact the camp director to see what can be worked out.
 However, know that work camp is much better when everyone is here for the entire week, and when children are well supervised by their parents.